Princess Frederica Charlotte of Prussia: Marriage

-The marriage was, however, not a happy one, and after three years, it had become apparent that the Duke and Duchess of York would have no issue.
-Along with the fact that the parliament would make it possible to pay his debts should he marry officially, it was also the fact that the Duchess of York was by 1794 no longer expected to have children which prompted the Prince of Wales to agree to issue marriage negotiations of his own.
-Frederica Charlotte and Frederick separated and the Duchess retired to Oatlands Park, Weybridge, where she lived eccentrically until her death.
-Their relationship after separation appears to have been amicable, but there was never any question of reconciliation.

 She is described as: "clever and well-informed; she likes society and dislikes all form and ceremony, but in the midst of the most familiar intercourse she always preserves a certain dignity of manner", and :"probably no person in such a situation was ever more really liked."
 In 1827 (after her death), she was called: "a harmless but an eccentric little woman, with an extraordinary fondness for cats and dogs, some indications of the German severity of family etiquette, which gave her household the air of Potsdam, and but a slight share of those attractions which might retain the regards of a husband—young, a soldier, and a prince."
 High-stakes gambling is reported to have taken place at Oatlands.
 Frederica kept many dogs and was apparently very devoted to monkeys Her father-in-law once remarked : "Affection must rest on something, and where there are no children, animals are the object."
 At her death, her spouse is described as sincerely grieved and very anxious that the wishes expressed in her will should be carried out.

 Death

-She died, on 6 August 1820, in Oatlands Park, Weybridge, Surrey, England and is commemorated by a monument, erected by the people of Weybridge, that stands on Monument Green, Weybridge.
+Princess Frederica Charlotte died on 6 August 1820 in Oatlands Park in Weybridge, England, and is buried at the churchyard of St James' Church.
+She is commemorated by the York Column erected by the people of Weybridge on Monument Green.